nisnt2411/code_fun_do-code_geeks/README.md

  if time permits we will definiely add features like:)

- 6. Taking the weather information and update the areas which are more pronend to the flood so that some strict action could be
+ 6. Taking the weather information and update the areas which are more proned to the flood so that some strict action could be

  taken in advance.